 The most common type of sensory input altered by subluxation is called sensorimotor input, which controls both gross and fine motor tone, coordination, and overall function.
 This is why birth trauma and subluxation are commonly linked to both developmental delays and the most common presentations of SPD, since they directly alter this vital neurodevelopmental function.

-Another critical factor in the neurological origins of SPD is a condition called dysautonomia, which refers to an imbalance in the autonomic nervous system (ANS).
-The ANS consists of two branches: the sympathetic nervous system, responsible for the “fight or flight” response, and the parasympathetic nervous system, which promotes “rest and digest” functions.
+Another critical factor in the neurological origins of SPD is dysautonomia, which refers to an imbalance in the Autonomic Nervous System (ANS).
+The ANS consists of two branches:

-In children with SPD, the sympathetic nervous system is often stuck in overdrive, leading to a constant state of heightened arousal and sensitivity to sensory input.
-At the same time, the parasympathetic nervous system may be underactive, making it difficult for the child to relax, regulate their emotions, and process sensory information effectively.
+In children with SPD, the Sympathetic Nervous System is often stuck in overdrive, leading to a constant state of heightened arousal and sensitivity to sensory input.
+At the same time, the Parasympathetic Nervous System may be underactive, making it difficult for the child to relax, regulate their emotions, and process sensory information effectively.

 The Vagus Nerve: A Vital Player in Sensory Processing

-The vagus nerve, the longest and most complex of the cranial nerves, plays a crucial role in regulating the autonomic nervous system and, consequently, in sensory processing.
+The vagus nerve, the longest and most complex of the cranial nerves, plays a crucial role in regulating the Autonomic Nervous System and, consequently, in sensory processing.
 This nerve acts as a major communication highway between the brain and various organs, including the digestive system, heart, and lungs.

 When the vagus nerve functions optimally, it promotes calm and relaxation, helping children process sensory information.
 However, dysfunction can lead to overactivation of the sympathetic nervous system and underactivation of the parasympathetic nervous system, worsening sensory processing difficulties.